Jem Ward: Boxing career

-Deprived of his living Ward was reduced to travelling the country fighting under assumed names at fairs or in any chance ungoverned brawl where he could possibly pick up a prize.
-Once early in 1823 when attending a bout as a spectator, he was called upon to enter the ring, when the planned fight ended prematurely, and someone was needed to provide entertainment to keep the crowd present and spending money.
-He fought Ned Baldwin and defeated him, but the match was void due to his ban.Later in 1823, the Pugilistic Society decided to re-allow him to enter their fights.
+Deprived of his living, Ward was reduced to travelling the country fighting under assumed names at fairs or in any ungoverned brawl where he could possibly pick up a prize.
+In 1823 while attending a bout as a spectator, he was called upon to enter the ring when the planned fight ended prematurely and someone was needed to keep the crowd present and spending money.
+He fought and defeated Ned Baldwin, but the match was voided due to his ban.
+Later in 1823, the Pugilistic Society allowed him to reenter their fights.

 After his reinstatement, he lost his first fight to Josh Hudson.
-In 1825, anxious for publicity and thus money, he challenged and fought the reigning champion Tom Cannon.
-This proved to be the very high-profile match Ward needed, with Cannon seconded by two previous champions Tom Spring and Tom Cribb, names guaranteed to draw the crowds.
-The match took place on 19 July 1825 at Stanfield Park on a very hot day with the temperature reputedly over 90 degrees Fahrenheit.
+In 1825, anxious for publicity and thus money, he challenged and fought the reigning champion Tom Cannon, drawing a crowd.
+Cannon was seconded by two previous champions Tom Spring and Tom Cribb.
+The match took place on 19 July 1825 at Stanfield Park on a hot day.
 It took Ward just over 10 minutes to dispatch Cannon and become the new English champion.

 Following the victory Ward led a life of ease and dissipation for two years, having bought a public house.
-In 1827 he was finally forced by public opinion to return to the ring, and accept a challenge from Peter Crawley.
-He was defeated by Crawley but quickly reclaimed the title when Crawley retired immediately after their match.
+In 1827 he was forced by public opinion to return to the ring, and accept a challenge from Peter Crawley.
+He was defeated by Crawley, but quickly reclaimed the title when Crawley retired immediately after their match.
 Ward's last match was in 1831.
 On 12 July, he fought his last fight against the Irish champion, Simon Byrne.
 After an hour and seventeen minutes Ward was victorious, and retained his title until his retirement in 1831.